-- 3. Two (2.0) FTE Registered Nurses of which 1.0 FTE nursing staff may be substituted with a Psychiatric Technician or Licensed Vocational Nurse; - 4.
-One (1.0) FTE Master's level Lead Clinician Mental Health Professional. to provide clinical leadership during Client Service Planning meetings, conduct psychosocial assessments, assist with the provision of side-by-side supervision to staff, provide supportive counseling to individuals and families and work interchangeably with the Registered Nurses.
-The Lead Clinician will provide support and back-up to the Supportive Community Team Leader in his or her absence. - 5.
-Five (5.0) FTE Rehabilitation Specialists who shall be Qualified Mental Health Workers (QMHWs), with direct experience working with adults with mental illness or related training or life experiences.
-The following are required to be included as part of the five (5.0) FTE Rehabilitation Specialist: - a.
+- 3. One (1.0) FTE Registered Nurses and one (1.0) FTE Psychiatric Technician or Licensed Vocational Nurse; - One (1.0) FTE Master's level Lead Clinician Mental Health Professional. to provide clinical leadership during Client Service Planning meetings, conduct psychosocial assessments, assist with the provision of side-by-side supervision to staff, provide supportive counseling to individuals and families and work interchangeably with the Registered Nurses.
+The Lead Clinician will provide support and back-up to the Supportive Community Team Leader in his or her absence.
+This position is vacant and can only be filled after pre-approval from Behavioral Wellness once the census is at 90. - 4.
+Six (6.0) FTE Rehabilitation Specialists who shall be Qualified Mental Health Workers (QMHWs), with direct experience working with adults with mental illness or related training or life experiences.
+The following are required to be included as part of the six (6.0) FTE Rehabilitation Specialist: - a.
 Three (3.0) FTE Rehabilitation Specialists shall have primary responsibility for assuring that supported employment services are integrated into the Program's service delivery.
 These Rehabilitation Specialists shall have experience providing individualized job development and supported employment on behalf of persons with physical or mental disabilities or a related field. - b.
 One (1.0) FTE Rehabilitation Specialist shall have responsibility for strengthening the Program's capacity to respond to the needs of clients with addictions disorders.
 This staff person shall help to support the Program's implementation of Integrated Treatment of Co-Occurring Disorders.
+This Rehabilitation Specialist shall have supervised experience in providing substance abuse treatment interventions to persons with co-occurring psychiatric and addictions disorders. - c.
+One (1.0) FTE Rehabilitation Specialist comprised of one full-time or several part-time staff who are or have been recipients of mental health services for serious mental illness.
+Peer Specialists may be individuals who do not meet the qualifications of QMHW, as described above in Section 8.B.4, and may be classified as Mental Health Workers (MHW).
+MHWs shall have at minimum one year of experience working with individuals with serious mental illness and experience working in a community setting.
+MHWs may only provide services under this contract with prior approval of the Behavioral Wellness QCM Division and Contractor shall ensure the Peer Specialist(s) comply with all standards/requirements established by the Behavioral Wellness QCM Division.
+Peer Specialists provide essential expertise and consultation to the entire team to promote a culture in which each client's subjective experiences, points of view and preferences are recognized, respected and integrated into all treatment, rehabilitation and support services.
+Peer Specialists participate in all program planning processes and provide direct services in the community that promote client selfdetermination and decision-making.

-This Rehabilitation Specialist shall have supervised experience in providing substance abuse treatment interventions to persons with co-occurring psychiatric and addictions disorders. - 6.
-One (1.0) FTE Administrative Assistant who is responsible for coordinating, organizing, and monitoring all non-clinical operations of the Program, providing receptionist activities including triaging calls and coordinating communication between the Supportive Community Team and clients. - E. Contractor shall not provide Psychiatric support to clients served by the Program.
-Psychiatric support for the individuals served will be provided by the treating Behavioral Wellness County Psychiatrist, based at the County Outpatient Clinic site.
+- 5. One (1.0) FTE Administrative Assistant who is responsible for coordinating, organizing, and monitoring all non-clinical operations of the Program, providing receptionist activities including triaging calls and coordinating communication between the Supportive Community Team and clients. - E. Contractor shall not provide Psychiatric support to clients served by the Program.
+Psychiatric support for the individuals served will be provided by the treating Behavioral Wellness County Psychiatrist, based at the program site.
 Contractor staff shall work in conjunction with County staff to deliver provision of seamless multi-disciplinary treatment, rehabilitation and support services.